jongs/jongs.github.io/_posts/2022-12-20-course-correction.md

 He explained that much of what he does with snowboarding is a function of a misstep he took a second prior that needs correcting.
 Wherever he is going with the board was often heavily influenced but the error he previously made.

-This is a version of the famous Miles Davids quote: “It’s not the note you play that’s the wrong note – it’s the note you play afterward that makes it right or wrong.”
+This is a version of the famous Miles Davis quote: “It’s not the note you play that’s the wrong note – it’s the note you play afterward that makes it right or wrong.”

 This is also a version of the famous Antonio Machado verse, which my father is a big fan of quoting in all possible situations: “caminante, no hay camino, se hace camino al andar” (“walker, there is no path, the path is made by walking”)